adamsilver/fdpb/01-a-registration-form.md

 In any case, the form needs to be submitted to the server for processing.
 You can't check, for example, if the user's email address has not already been used to create an account, without hitting the server.
 So by validating `onsubmit`, the users gets a similar experience regardless.

-Some browsers support HTML5 validation, but we want to design a number of custom provisions that will work for almost every browser.
-In which case, we'll need to turn HTML5 validation off as follows:
+Some browsers support HTML5 validation.
+But as there are concerns about the support, uniformity, utility and general usability of it, we'll be creating our own solution.
+In which case, the first thing we need to do is turn it off by including the `novalidate` attribute on the form element.

 ```HTML
 <form novalidate>
 ```

-First, we need to listen to the form's submit event in order to check the fields pass various rules.
+Now we're free to listen to the form's submit event so that when the user submits, we can validate the fields.

 ```JS
 function FormValidator(form) {